ably/ably-js/README.md

 ## To build

-    cd </path/to/this/repo>/browser
+    cd </path/to/this/repo>

 To build the first time, it is necessary to download the Google closure compiler.
-This is done with the `tools` target:
+This is done with the `compiler` target:

-    ant tools
+    grunt compiler

 To build the browser library and its variants:

-    ant
+    grunt

 ## Usage